 Hidden mechanical fixing using undercut screws on the reverse side of the piece

 Projects with complex cutting.
-Some highly complex facades include diverse formats in the same design.
-A flexible system is required that optimises the points of fixture of the material on the sub-structure and which responds to the important loads of each project.
+Some highly complex façades include diverse formats in the same design.
+A flexible system is required that optimizes the points of fixture of the material on the sub-structure and which responds to the important loads of each project.

 In the DKT1 system, according to the density of the fixings and minimum distances between perforations, a calculation is made of the individual forces to be absorbed by the material and the anchoring.
 Cylindrical perforation or undercut perforation achieve a clean and exact hole, where the peg and truncated cone-shaped screw work together in traction on the reverse side of the material.

 The screw anchors to the profile, guaranteeing that the whole piece is fastened to the sub-structure.
-Dekton has had this system certified for ventilated facades according to ETA 14/0413 and BBA 16/5346 for 12 mm and 20 mm thicknesses, although it can be used for other non-certified thicknesses.
+Dekton has this system certified for ventilated façades according to ETA 14/0413 and BBA 16/5346 for 12 mm and 20 mm thicknesses, although it can be used for other non-certified thicknesses.

-Thanks to its resistance to flexotraction (≥45 N/mm2), Dekton responds perfectly to the needs of this ventilated system, where wind and seismic activity are critical agents in calculating and designing the enclosure.
+Dekton, thanks to its resistance to flexo-traction (≥45 N/mm2), responds perfectly to the needs of this ventilated system, where wind and seismic activity are critical agents in calculating and designing the enclosure.

 Dekton also offers a multitude of possibilities for cutting, in large or small format, regular or irregular shapes, etc., making it the ideal material for highly sophisticated and demanding solutions.

 Cap Ferrat | Hicksville Long Island | Porsche